agency-fund/evidential-be/README.md

 * Some of our tests that rely on `conftest.py` will create a local sqlite db for testing in `src/xngin/apiserver/testdata/testing_dwh.db` if it doesn't exist already using the zipped data dump in `testing_dwh.csv.zst`.
-    * `test_data.csv` is the corresponding spreadsheet that simulates a typical table configuration for the participant type data above.
+    * `testing_sheet.csv` is the corresponding spreadsheet that simulates a typical table configuration for the participant type data above.
 * Our pytests have a test marked as 'integration' which is also only run as part of that workflow.
 To run, ensure you have the test credentials to access the gsheet then do: